xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

 A webpage served from the sliceKIT and accessed using a browser on a host PC has the following demo functions:
    * Turn XA-SK-gpio sliceCARD LEDS on and off
    * Read the room temperature via the onboard ADC and display on the web page
-   * Display XA-SK-gpio sliceCARD button press status
+   * Display XA-SK-GPIO sliceCARD button press status

 Hardware setup
 ++++++++++++++